Ahmed-A-T/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 10. Look in the mirror
 a script that sets the mode of the file hello the same as olleh’s mode.

+# 11. Directories
+a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.